bryanpdavis/AutoCarApp/README.md

 # AutoCarApp
 Introduction:
 	This is based on the Sunfounder Raspberry Pi smart video car client but updating to support the xbox360controller and hopefully a steering wheel via pygame for cross-platform support.
 Currently supports a Logitec G29 Steering Wheel

+	Dependencies for the Controller:
+	pip install beautifultable
+	pip install requests

+	Also need to install the xbox360 controller driver.

 	Open Terminal Window to Connect to Car. ssh pi@ip